 As Christianity spread, missionaries discouraged customs harkening back to pagan rituals that celebrate rebirth, new beginnings and the return of the sun’s light.
 However, as Christianity became established, some churches began holding sunrise services—sometimes in graveyards—echoing the experiences of the Biblical disciples who first witnessed Christ’s resurrection.

-According to Ace Collins, author of Stories Behind the Traditions and Songs of Easter, Easter sunrise services became common in the U.S. by the mid-19th century.
-“Newspapers contain many stories of church sunrise services throughout the rest of the 1800s, but in the early 1900s the concept really took off,” he writes.
+According to Ace Collins, author of Stories Behind the Traditions and Songs of Easter, Easter sunrise services became common in the United States by the mid-19th century.
+“Newspapers contain many stories of church sunrise services throughout the rest of the 1800s, but in the early 1900s, the concept really took off,” he writes.
 “Today at Easter, many churches around the world meet outdoors in the minutes before dawn.
 There are even services in the Holy Land at the spot where they believed the two Marys first saw a risen Savior.”